yarcowang/chrome-tabsize/README.md

 Extensions
 ===========
+** Updated: 2015-11-19
+This repos is deprecated.
+I direct publish extensions into google store.
+So no github repos.
+You can choose [Customize Tabsize](https://chrome.google.com/webstore/detail/customize-tabsize/idgdldceinafnbjkfmdphkogjfafpjhp) instead.
+But for github supports spaces now, the extension does nothing to github codes.
+Pelease choose another extension.
+_This extension is affecting `tab`size only._
+**

 This project is original for chrome browser (so the name is chrome tabsize).
 Then i have this idea:

 * we may also extend it to support firefox, safari etc.